 We sell yak fiber.
 Unprocessed, raw yak fiber is currently $5.00 an ounce.
-We hope to have some processed fiber available by Spring.
+We hope to have some processed fiber available by Fall 2025.
 Since we hand process the yak fiber ourselves, it is processed only during the winter months when our outside work slows down.
 No chemicals are used on the fiber and it is processed with a manual carding machine and hand carders.
 Contact us for availability of yak fiber.
-Please be patient on yak fiber requests, during the months of December and January we are busy training yaks and clearing snow so our time to respond may be slower.

 Mystic T Ranch North American Tibetan Yaks